Public Safety

 Emergencies

 In case of an emergency, a staff/faculty member should be contacted immediately.
 If a rescue squad is needed, call 9-1-1.
-Campus Safety & Security Department should also be contacted; dial 8499 from any campus phone or call (419) 995-8499 from any cell phone.
-There are also outside Emergency Call Box Phones that are located throughout campus.
+Campus Public Safety Department should also be contacted; dial 8499 from any campus phone or call (419) 995-8499 from any cell phone.
+There are also outside Call Box Phones that are located throughout campus.
 These are easily identifiable at night because they have a blue location light.
-Simply press the call button and you'll be connected to the Campus Safety & Security Department.
+Simply press the call button, and you'll be connected to the Campus Public Safety Department.
+The Call Box Phone hours of operation are Monday through Friday, 05:00 am-11:00 pm.
+Outside of those hours, for emergencies, Dial 9-1-1.
+For non-emergencies, call the Allen County Sheriff’s Office at (419)227-3535 or the Ohio State University Police Dispatch at (614)292-2121.
 If the fire alarm sounds while on campus, students should walk calmly and silently to the nearest exit and leave the building.
 Do not use the elevators.
 Remain outside the building until the all-clear sounds.
-The College utilizes the Rhodes Alert Emergency Notification System to notify people of emergencies via text, phone, and email.
-Students may sign up for Rhodes Alert by clicking here.
+The College utilizes the Buckeye Alert Emergency Notification System to notify people of emergencies via text, phone, and email.
+Students may sign up for Emergency Alerts by texting “AlertRSC” to 67283 or by clicking here.
+If you choose to opt-in, you will need to re-opt-in every year because your opt-in status expires after one year.

 School Closing/Delays